 PostgreSQL supports several methods for logging server messages, including stderr, csvlog and syslog.
 On Windows, eventlog is also supported.
 Set this parameter to a list of desired log destinations separated by commas.
 The default is to log to stderr only.
 This parameter can only be set in the postgresql.conf file or on the server command line.

-If csvlog is included in log_destination, log entries are output in "comma separated value" format, which is convenient for loading them into programs.
-See Section 18.7.4 for details. logging_collector must be enabled to generate CSV-format log output.
+If csvlog is included in log_destination, log entries are output in "comma separated value" (CSV) format, which is convenient for loading logs into programs.
+See Section 18.8.4 for details. logging_collector must be enabled to generate CSV-format log output.

 to the syslog daemon's configuration file to make it work.

 On Windows, when you use the eventlog option for log_destination, you should register an event source and its library with the operating system so that the Windows Event Viewer can display event log messages cleanly.
 See Section 17.11 for details.